 Doctors Conclude Temsirolimus Is an Effective New Treatment for Patients With Advanced Renal Cell Carcinoma

 PHILADELPHIA (May 31, 2007) — The results of a phase III, randomized clinical study involving patients with advanced renal cell carcinoma and poor prognostic features show temsirolimus improved overall survival when compared to the current treatment for this stage of disease.
-The study, led by Gary R. Hudes, MD - Director, Genitourinary Malignancies, Medical Oncology, director of the Genitourinary Malignancies Program at Fox Chase Cancer Center, is published in the May 31 issue of the New England Journal of Medicine.
+The study, led by Gary R. Hudes, MD - Director, Genitourinary Malignancies, director of the Genitourinary Malignancies Program at Fox Chase Cancer Center, is published in the May 31 issue of the New England Journal of Medicine.

 A total of 626 patients with renal cell carcinoma (RCC) were enrolled in the study and received one of three treatments - a new drug called temsirolimus, an older drug called interferon, or both the new and old drugs together.
 The patients who received temsirolimus alone survived longer than those who received interferon, the usual or "standard" treatment for this disease.

 "This is the first study to show that a new drug can improve overall survival for patients with metastatic renal cell cancer," said Hudes .

 Patients who received both drugs - temsirolimus and interferon - did not appear to live longer than those given interferon.
 Hudes said this finding could be explained by the lower dose of temsirolimus given to patients who received the combination treatment.